cleversonfdo/house_rocket_sales/README.md

 https://www.kaggle.com/harlfoxem/housesalesprediction

-For this project, it was used only 5000 rows of the raw dataset.

 # 1. Business Problem

 The House Rocket Co business is buy and sell houses.
 Basically the company buy houses with prices lower than the market price and sell it for a higher price to get profits from each operation.
 The problem is the portfólio size, that is too big to deal with it manualy, and because of that the company looses good business oportunities.
 To identifie a good operation the company need to deal with various attributes like region, sazonality, house age, the number of bathrooms, bedrooms, etc. So with a lot of information a data science solution is nedded to analyse all the attributes and find the best negotiation.